 Indian Weddings are full of nobility and magnificence that have spread their spell all over the globe.
-There are numerous people who visit India from foreign nations and wishes to get married in India itself.
-Indian Weddings are gala events comprised of different rituals that makes it a multi day affair.
-The wedding also called as “vivaha” is performed as per the vedic rituals.
+There are numerous people who visit India from foreign nations and wish to get married in India itself.
+Indian Weddings are gala events comprised of different rituals that make it a multi-day affair.
+The wedding also called “vivaha” is performed as per the Vedic rituals.
 These rituals are performed as per the Indian wedding traditions and are of paramount importance.
 It is believed that these traditions build a strong relationship between the bride and the groom to tie them together in an everlasting bond.

-Consequently, the wedding tourism is becoming popular in India day by day.
+Consequently, wedding tourism is becoming popular in India day by day.
 Also, the richness and another most striking feature of Indian Weddings is their honesty towards each and every custom and tradition.
-The way these rituals are performed, varies across region, family and the culture.
+The way these rituals are performed varies across regions, families, and cultures.

 Let’s have a look at the real significance of rituals and the traditions of Indian Weddings:

 Engagement rings are symbols of the love, devotion, and fidelity a couple of shares.
 These rings are always worn on the ring finger (third finger) of the left hand.
 As per ancient times, it is believed that the vein of this finger is directly connected to the heart.
 Offering a ring as a proposal for creating a new bond has been in tradition for a couple of years.
 This extraordinary ring is your commitment to your companion to wed each other – an affirmation of adoration as well as more essentially, duty.